getsentry/sentry-sdk-dev-tools/README.md

 # Sentry Envelope Formatter

-A simple Go web application that allows you to paste Sentry envelope data and displays it in a beautified, readable format.
+A web application that allows you to paste Sentry envelope data and displays it in a beautified, readable format.

 ## Quick Start